-The purpose of this post is to break down and distill the components of pleating to its basic building blocks.
-First, I want to preface this post by explaining that when I say pleating I am referring to the “systematic folding” of fabric and not more organic methods like shibori or fabric crushing.
+In this post I will break down and distill the components of pleating to its basic building blocks.
+First, I want to preface this post by explaining that when I say pleating, I am referring to the “systematic folding” of fabric and not more organic methods like shibori or fabric crushing.

-Basically, there are 3 building blocks that make up the large majority of pleating styles you will encounter: accordion, box and side pleat.
+Basically, there are three building blocks that make up the large majority of pleating styles you will encounter: accordion, box and side pleat.

 Accordion pleats are easy to spot since they look like an accordion.
-This pleat is symmetrical, notice that side A and side B are the same length.
-Therefore, Side A = Side B. When the size of this pleat is very small it is called crystal pleat.
+This pleat is symmetrical, and Side A and Side B are the same length.
+Therefore, Side A = Side B. When the size of this pleat is very small it is called a crystal pleat.
 Theoretically, since it is a small pleat you would assume it is a “fine” pleat, but personally I feel it is a common and cheaper pleat.
 That’s just my opinion!
 I’ll discuss why I feel that way in future posts.

 Last but not least we have the box pleat.
 If you take two side pleats, invert one and stick them together, tadah…you get a box pleat.